Fecal Incontinence Causes

 - Overuse of laxatives, which can greatly increase a person’s risk of developing incontinence

 Regardless of the cause or causes of fecal incontinence, an individual who is experiencing the condition can have the issue evaluated and treated at Tampa General Hospital’s Endoscopy Center.

 At Tampa General, a team of surgeons, radiologists, dietitians, nurses, and other specialists works collaboratively to provide patients with highly personalized care.
 A wide array of treatment options are available for fecal incontinence, ranging from conservative options, such as medication, to the latest surgical procedures.
-Known for our skilled staff and use of advanced technology, Tampa General has been named one of America’s Best Hospitals in Gastroenterology & GI Surgery by U.S. News & World Report in 2020-21, earning the #24 spot on the list.
-Additionally, U.S. News & World Report also recognized us as the highest-ranked hospital in Florida for the same specialty.
+Known for our skilled staff and use of advanced technology, Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.